The all-pervasive and desperate state of poverty in Sudan affects a population of 44 million inhabitants. With

 level and caused new clashes.

 Even Khartoum remains pretty opaque regarding its resource management and never appeared ready to give up its oil revenues that easily.
 Injustices, grudges and protests are likely to keep on fueling armed conflicts, thus threatening the stability of the two countries and throwing countless more people into poverty in Sudan (North and South).
 Little effort has been made to stop the growing, oil-induced social turmoil and corruption that affect the whole region.
-Even though Sudan has now more revenue than it ever had thanks to this very oil trade… the most simple thing to do would be to fund some social assistance to reduce poverty in Sudan and thus the extent of social unrest.
+Even though Sudan has now more revenue than it ever had thanks to this very oil trade… the most simple thing to do would be to fund some social assistance to overcome land issues and poverty in Sudan and thus the extent of social unrest.